braaaax/Loaderz/README.md

    0F 05                       syscall
    FF 64 24 18                 jmp     qword[rsp]
 ```
 This is an interesting technique because it removes the need to both define native function types in our header files and to define each native function in assembly.
+Though this is not done in the blog post example, probably because it is a terrible coding practice.

 Some prerequisite knowledge:
 - When a function is called the return address is pushed to the stack and execution jumps to the address of the function.
 So `call` is really like a `push ret` then `jmp faddr` instruction.
 - In x64 the fastcall calling convention is used.
 With fastcall four registers are used to hold the first four parameters of a function (`rcx`, `rdx`, `r8`, `r9`).